kohana/core/guide/kohana/upgrading.md

 You can use any php function as a rule if it returns a boolean value.

+### Filters

+Filters have been removed from the validation class.
+There is no specific replacement.
+If you were using it with ORM, there is a new mechanism for filtering in that module.

 ## Cookie salts

 The cookie class now throws an exception if there isn't a salt set, and no salt is the now the default.
 You'll need to make sure you set the salt in your bootstrap: